-When I was a kid, my dad would often say to me… “can’t never tried.”
-I really admired his “can do” attitude.
+When I was a kid, my dad often said, “can’t never tried.”
+However, I admired his “can do” attitude.
 It seemed that he could do anything he set his mind to.
-Throughout my childhood, I watched him build houses from the ground up, construct trailers from steel and wood with only welding tools and hand tools.
+Throughout my childhood, I watched him build houses from the ground up and construct steel and wood trailers with only welding and hand tools.
 If he set out to do something, he did it.
-His constant repeating of “can’t never tried” stuck well with me and it became part of who I am today.
+His constant repeating of “can’t never tried” stuck well with me, and it became part of who I am today.
 I was engrained with the essence of tenacity from an early age.

 Three Stooges and Rhett & Scarlett — A.D. with Hollywood Video mural at the Lake Oswego, Oregon store, 1991

-When I painted murals for the Hollywood Video stores (1989-1994) I would often go into the studio for 30-40 hours at a time [ and sometimes longer ] and do that two or three times a week.
-My passion was to create and to paint, so I did.
-It was not uncommon for me to work on a mural for 12, 16, 20 hours at a time, or have two murals in process at any given time.
+When I painted murals for the Hollywood Video stores (1989-1994), I would often go into the studio for 30-40 hours at a time [ and sometimes longer ] and do that two or three times a week.
+My passion was to create and paint, so I did.
+It was not uncommon for me to work on a mural for 12, 16, or 20 hours at a time or have two murals in process at any given time.
 Of course, I was 20 years younger, so I had the energy to spare.
-But even today, when I hit the easel, I’m usually there for a long time, because when you’re doing what you love time flies.
+But even today, when I hit the easel, I’m usually there for a long time because when you’re doing what you love, time flies.

 INDIAN SUMMER – 48″ x 36″, acrylic on canvas, 2000